drug-design/course/docs/chapters/molecular-similarity.md

 *[Molecular Descriptor]: Molecular descriptors are numerical values that capture the structure and properties of molecules *[Molecular Descriptors]: Molecular descriptors are numerical values that capture the structure and properties of molecules

-Descriptors are often defined as one-dimensional, two-dimensional and three-dimensional descriptors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/possible-classification-molecular-descriptors-ac327fb6'><i class='fa fa-play' aria-hidden='true'></i></button>Descriptors are often defined as one-dimensional, two-dimensional and three-dimensional descriptors.
 This corresponds broadly to descriptors that describe the molecule by a single value (1D) such as molecular weight, or topological indices, descriptors which employ fragments derived from the connectivity table (2D), and descriptors which capture the three-dimensional nature of the molecule (3D).
 All descriptors can be divided into further subtypes, but the general (although not unambiguous) classification is shown below.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer